cloudberrydb/cloudberrydb-site/docs/sql-statements/sql-statement-move.md

 > **Note** You cannot `MOVE` a `PARALLEL RETRIEVE CURSOR`.

-> **Note** Because Greenplum Database does not support scrollable cursors, it is not possible to move a cursor position backwards.
+> **Note** Because Cloudberry Database does not support scrollable cursors, it is not possible to move a cursor position backwards.
 You can only move a cursor forward in position using `MOVE`.

 The parameters for the `MOVE` command are identical to those of the `FETCH` command; refer to [FETCH](/docs/sql-statements/sql-statement-fetch.md) for details on syntax and usage.